Akshatau/M2-EmbSys/Project/2_Architecture/README.md

 - Ultrasonic Distance Sensor:

-  Ultrasonic sensor is an obstacle sensing module is used to sense the object such that, accidents due to unwanted parking of the vehicles and collision with trees and other objects especially during the night time could be avoided.
-In our project we have used two sensors one mounted in front of vehical and other at the bach of vehicle.
+  Ultrasonic sensor is an obstacle sensing module used to sense the object such that, accidents due to unwanted parking of the vehicles and collision with trees and other objects especially during the night time could be avoided.
+In our project we have used two sensors one mounted in front of vehical and the other on the back of vehicle.

 - Digital Sensor: